afrizalisasi/pembelajaran-anatomi/src/content/topic/post-1.md

 4. **Ligaments**: Ligaments are strong, fibrous bands that connect bones to other bones, providing stability to joints.
 5. **Tendons**: Tendons attach muscles to bones, allowing muscles to pull on bones and create movement.

-### Classification of Bones:
+### Bones
+Bones are composed of compact bone tissue on the outer surface and spongy or cancellous bone tissue on the inner side.
+They contain blood vessels, nerves, and bone marrow.
 Bones are classified into several categories based on their shape and structure:

 1. **Long Bones**: These bones are longer than they are wide and have a shaft and two ends.
 Examples include the femur and humerus.
 2. **Short Bones**: Short bones are roughly cube-shaped and provide stability and support.
 The bones of the wrist (carpals) and ankle (tarsals) are examples.